monitorly-app/probe/README.md

   file_path: "logs/monitorly.log"  # Path for application logs
 ```

+### Machine Identification

+The `machine_name` setting allows you to specify a custom identifier for the server:

+- When sending to API: Machine name is included once at the top level of the request
+- When logging to file: Machine name is not included (assumed to be local to the machine)
+- If not specified, the system hostname will be used automatically
+- This helps distinguish metrics from different servers in a central monitoring system

 ### Metric Collection

 Each metric type (CPU, RAM, Disk) can be independently configured with: